BLAKEMAN HEATING AND COOLING

 |Th||9:00A - 5:00P||F||9:00A - 5:00P||S||Closed|

 At a Glance

-The terms you encounter when shopping for a new A/C system can be confusing.
-Like SEER, which stands for the seasonal energy-efficiency ratio of a cooling system.
-SEER measures how efficiently the system will operate throughout the cooling season.
-A higher SEER means a higher efficiency.
+The terms you encounter when shopping for a new heat pump can be confusing.
+Like HSPF, or Heating System Performance Factor.
+This is the measurement used to gauge the efficiency of the heating mode of heat pumps.
+The higher the number, the greater the efficiency and cost-savings.
+Today's models are required to have a 6.8 HSPF.
 As Westinghouse heating and air experts, we can help you choose the right system to optimize your home comfort and energy savings.
 Call us for more information today.

 How Indoor Plants Help Eliminate Indoor Toxins

 Concerned about indoor air quality?
 Put your green thumb to work.
 Plants not only thrive in spite of household air contaminants, but also help to remove them from the air.
 Airborne formaldehyde (a carcinogen that comes from materials like plywood, adhesives, carpet and paint) and carbon monoxide (produced by heating or cooking equipment) are two examples of toxins eliminated by houseplants.
 Combine this idea with additional tips and equipment options designed to improve the air your family breathes.
 Contact us, the Westinghouse HVAC experts, for more information today.